sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/login-service/README.md

 - Go to the root folder of project and issue the following command.

-- docker build . -t realestate-service
+- docker build . -t login-service

 - this will generate the docker image by reading Dockerfile